wkumari/draft-wkumari-opsawg-sdi/README.md

 3.3.
 Initial Device Boot

-   When the device is very first powered on, it will generate its keypair.
+   When the device is powered on for the very first time, it will generate its keypair.
 It then generates a CSR (including the device serial number) and sends it to the vendor's CA, which signs the certificate.
 The device receives the signed certificate and stores it.

 3.4.
 Subsequent Boots